asalber/asalber.github.io/office/excel/manual/formatting.md

 ![Font dialog.](img/font_dialog.png "font dialog"){: .img-center}

-It's also possible to change the font family, style, size and color from the Font panel in the Home tab of the ribbon, and also with the contextual toolbar that appears right-clicking the cell.
+It's also possible to change the font family, style, size and color from the Font panel in the ribbon's Home tab, and also with the contextual toolbar that appears right-clicking the cell.

 **Example**.
 The table in the animation below shows the price of fruits during several months and the average price.
 The animation shows how to change the font family of all table to Arial, size 10 pt.